Aug. 26, 2020

 (updated 8-26-2020) Bates Field and Stream (501-470-1846) said bream continue to bite well.
 Anglers are having success with redworms, crickets and hand-tie jigs.
 Crappie reports were fair; use crappie minnows or small jigs.
 Black bass are good, and the usual assortment of baits continues to get the action: spinnerbaits, plastic worms, topwater lures, frogs, buzzbaits, chatterbaits and jigs.
 Catfishing is good.
 Try stink bait, dough bait, nightcrawlers, goldfish, trotline minnows and small bream and you’ll get bit.
 The lake remains the expected stain and is “just a hair low” this week, as of Tuesday afternoon.

 (updated 8-19-2020) Angler Dennis Charles reports that fishing this week was much the same as last week.
-All three types of bass are excellent early and late; they love frothing the water, it’s party time, go see what you can feed them.
+Bass are excellent early and late; they love frothing the water, it’s party time, go see what you can feed them.
 Anglers are finding success using spinnerbaits, plastic worms, topwaters, chatterbaits, buzzbaits, frogs and jigs.
 Bream are good all over; fish with redworms or crickets.
 Crappie are poor; see what you can do to catch a few.
 Catfish continue to be slow, go to deep water for your best chances.
 Lake clarity is up to 10 feet in spots.

 Little Red River